codesInML/checkit/README.md

 To receive a message from any room, the client must be listening on the **receive-message** event.

-The websocket events does not persist the chat messages.
+The websocket requests does not persist the chat messages.
 Typically, for persistence, a http request is also made alongside the websocket request (could be immediately after the websocket request or before) on the client side.
 To persist a chat or fetch all the chats associated with an order, the chat endpoints found in the swagger docs is used.

 ## License